MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 ms.author: erkarc

 ---
-# Generic CSV Connector Technical Reference (Preview)
+# Generic CSV Connector - Technical Reference Guide (Preview)
-This article describes the Generic SQL Connector.
+This article describes the Generic CSV (GCSV) Connector.
 The article applies to the following products:

 * [Microsoft Entra Connect Provisioning Agent (ECMA2Host)](https://learn.microsoft.com/entra/identity/app-provisioning/on-premises-application-provisioning-architecture)
 * [Microsoft Identity Manager 2016 (MIM2016)](https://learn.microsoft.com/microsoft-identity-manager)

-For MIM2016, the Connector is available as a download from the [Microsoft Download Center](https://go.microsoft.com/fwlink/?LinkId=717495).
+For MIM 2016, the Connector is available as a download from the [Microsoft Download Center](https://go.microsoft.com/fwlink/?LinkId=717495).

+To see this Connector in action, see the [Generic SQL Connector step-by-step](microsoft-identity-manager-2016-connector-genericsql-step-by-step.md) article.

 > [!NOTE]
-> The [Azure AD provisioning](https://learn.microsoft.com/azure/active-directory/app-provisioning/user-provisioning) service now provides a lightweight agent based solution for provisioning users into a SQL database, without a full MIM sync deployment.
+> The [Azure AD provisioning](https://learn.microsoft.com/azure/active-directory/app-provisioning/user-provisioning) service now provides a lightweight agent based solution for provisioning users into CSV files, without a full MIM sync deployment.
 We recommend evaluating if it meets your needs.
 [Learn more](https://learn.microsoft.com/azure/active-directory/app-provisioning/on-premises-sql-connector-configure).

 ## Overview of the Generic CSV Connector

-The Generic CSV Connector lets you integrate User and Group identity data maintained in CSV files with Microsoft products, such as the Microsoft Entra Connect Provisioning Agent (ECMA2Host) and Microsoft Identity Manager 2016 (MIM2016).
+The Generic CSV (GCSV) Connector lets you integrate User and Group identity data maintained in CSV files with Microsoft products, such as the Microsoft Entra Connect Provisioning Agent (ECMA2Host) and Microsoft Identity Manager 2016 (MIM2016).

 It has various features, such as the ability to orchestrate the use of PowerShell to manage identity data before-or-after imports or exports operations.
 It offers support for multiple datatypes including binary and references, support for qualified-string values, and multivalued attribute types.